 Get the free mobile app for your iOS or Android device, available in the app stores.
 And please allow “push notifications”.
 Not all features of the web application are supported in the mobile app, but essential features like tasks and our internal commenting system are pushed through.
 And you always have the current crew contact list at your fingertips.

-If you like to tag specific crew members in a comment, just start with the @-character and continue typing the name.
-A drop-down menu is shown, where you can pick one or more users.
-If users are already part of a communication within an object, they will be notified automatically.
+If you want to tag specific crew members in a comment, just start with the @-character and continue typing the name.
+A drop-down menu is shown, where you can pick one or more users to tag.
+If users are already part of a conversation within an object, they will be notified automatically.

-The “Files & Documents” section is the big file sharing section of Yamdu, for all files that are not directly related to a specific tool.
+The “Files & Documents” section is the central file sharing section of Yamdu, for all files that are not directly related to a specific tool.

-The “Files & Documents” area is first divide into “Rooms”, and then into “Objects”.
+The “Files & Documents” area is first divided into “Rooms”, and then into “Objects”.
 It is pretty much the same as “binders and folders”.
-It’s the place to store any interesting files, but there is also additional informationavailable like access rights, comments, tasks, etc.
+It’s the place to store any interesting files, but there is also additional information available like access rights, comments, tasks, etc.

 You can search for files by using the search field in the upper right corner.
-You can also change sorting and view.
+You can also change how files are sorted and viewed.

-If you drag a file into an object and drop it on an existing file on the Yamdu server, Yamdu will ask you, if it is just a new version of that same file.
-If you click “Yes”, the newest file will be shown, and older versions are still accessible by clicking on detail view.
-If you click “No”, it is simply uploaded right next to the existing file.
+If you drag a file into an object and drop it on an existing file on the Yamdu server, Yamdu will ask you if it is just a new version of that same file.
+If you click “Yes”, the newest file will be shown, and older versions are archived and can be found by clicking on detail view.
+If you click “No”, the new file is simply uploaded right next to the existing file.

-You can mark objects by using the “pin-icon” in order to immediately access them right from your dashboard instead of clicking through the “Files & Documents” section.
+You can mark important objects by using the 'pin-icon’ in order to pin them directly on your dashboard instead of clicking through the “Files & Documents” section.

-If you think, you get too many mails, just have a look at your user settings in the upper right corner.
-You can edit your e-mail and push notifications in general and / or project per project.
+If you think you get too many mails, just have a look at your user settings in the upper right corner.
+You can edit your e-mail and push notifications in general and / or project by project.

-In every area of Yamdu you can always clearly see what users do have a right to see and / or edit all comments and files of that area.
-So you can always reassure yourself quite easily with whom you are sharing ideas and information.
+In every area of Yamdu you can always clearly see which users have a right to see and edit all comments and files in that area.
+So you can always reassure yourself quite easily that you are are sharing ideas and information with the right people.

-If you think you should have access rights to a certain area that is hidden / locked, please ask your project admin to provide sufficient rights.
-An admin can either edit all access rights per user in the crew section / users or edit users directly within the access rights area of a specific object.
+If you think you should have access rights to a certain area that is hidden or locked, please ask your project administrator to provide the necessary rights.
+An admin can either edit all access rights by user in the crew section or edit users directly within the access rights area of a specific object.

 In some areas you need to confirm your changes by clicking “save”.
-Please do not forget to do so, since you are in a cloud-based environment and otherwise your changes will not be stored on the server.
+It is important to do so, since you are in a cloud-based environment and otherwise your changes will not be stored on the server.
 If you attempt to exit certain areas without saving, you will be notified before you exit to avoid any lost data.

-If you got any questions or encounter any problems or have any new ideas, simply use the little support bubble in the lower right corner to get in touch with the support team.
+If you have any questions, encounter any problems or have any new ideas, simply click the support bubble in the bottom right corner to get in touch with our support team.